Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 To help you choose the perfect builder for your website, I am rounding up 20+ popular platforms in the following table and review each of them below.

 User-friendly platform for beginners to app-making.

-For complex websites – I highly recommend using “expert-level platforms” like Joomla, Drupal, as well as WordPress.org.
+For complex websites – I highly recommend using a “CMS platform” like WordPress.org, Joomla, Drupal, as well as WordPress.org.
 These platforms are where you can really can technical with building your website.
 Think of the easy platforms as redecorating an apartment or condominium while using the expert platform is akin to building your own house.

 Zyro is a new website building tool which comes with a hosting plan attached.
 Functionality is basic but covers most key areas.
 This makes it idea for new website owners who may not have the technical skills needed to build their own site.